 A: After the parade, volunteers will be provided with a pass to the volunteer-only post-parade event, which will take place at the PRF Board Headquarters tent TBA.
 This event is not open to the general public.
 It is a private event, so that we may express our thanks to you, our valued volunteer.
 At this event, you'll have the opportunity to get some food, beverage, and a place to sit and relax.
 You must have your shirt on and your name on the volunteer list to enter.
 If you grab a shirt and disappear after check-in- in the morning you will not be allowed into the tent.

 Q: Am I allowed to drink alcoholic beverages while volunteering?

 A: Volunteers are NOT allowed to consume alcohol while performing their volunteer duties.
 We strive to run a family-friendly event, so we cannot have intoxicated volunteers representing our event.
-After the parade is over, you are free to consume "adult" beverages on your own time but must not be wearing a Volunteer shirt.
-You will be asked to leave the grounds if found intoxicated while wearing a PRFestival volunteer shirt you will also be excluded from future volunteer services.
+You will be asked to leave the grounds if found intoxicated while wearing a PR Festival volunteer shirt you will also be excluded from future volunteer services.

 Q: Name three things I'll wish I'd brought with me to volunteer on parade day.

 A: This would depend on the weather.
 For a rainy day, you'll want to bring a rain jacket and waterproof shoes.
 For a sunny day, you'll want to bring sunglasses, suntan lotion, and a hat for shade.
 Remember the parade goes on rain, or shine.